RAN Digital Twin#

 Simulation#

-After the parameters described in config_ran.json are set, we can run the simulation using the same sequence of the EM mode.
+After the parameters described in config_ran.json are set, we can run the simulation using the same sequence as the EM mode.
 The results are then propagated to

 the graphical interface, where we can visualize instantaneous throughput and modulation coding scheme (MCS) for each UE or the RU-level throughput and statistic distribution of the allocated MCSs;